 5. Is walking good for bad knees?

 Slow walking is a low-impact exercise that won’t put much stress.
-Rather a slow walk will help to build the strength of the knee area adjacent supportive muscles.
+Rather a slow walk will help to build the strength of the knee area adjacent to supportive muscles.

 6. Are Bowflex Treadclimbers any good for knees?